 Copyright: © 2021 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/). elaborate structures and a well-established research topic in itself.
+In fact, the enumeration and classification of hyperstructures having small cardinality have made it possible to solve various relevant existence issues in hyperstructure theory, see e.g., [14-17].

 The plan of this paper is the following: In the forthcoming Section 2, we introduce the basic definitions, notations, and fundamental facts to be used throughout the paper.
 In Section 3, we present a new construction of hypergroups that, under appropriate hypotheses, are complete hypergroups or non-complete 1-hypergroups.
-Moreover, we prove a few results concerning the β -classes of 1-hypergroups and sufficient conditions for 1-hypergroups to be complete, which are relevant in subsequent sections.
+Moreover, we prove a few results concerning the $\beta$ -classes of 1-hypergroups and sufficient conditions for 1hypergroups to be complete, which are relevant in subsequent sections.
 In Section 4, we determine the 1-hypergroups of size 5, up to isomorphisms.
 In Section 5 we classify the 1-hypergroups of size 6, up to isomorphisms.
 The 1-hypergroups of size 4, and many 1-hypergroups of size 5 and 6, can be determined by the construction defined in Section 3.
 The paper ends with some conclusions and directions for future research in Section 6.